Skip to main content

 Jamie Pafford-Gresham

 At Pafford Medical Services, Jamie Pafford-Gresham oversees the collective fulfillment of her company’s vision, mission and core values.
 She also ensures the financial and operational effectiveness of the company’s ground and fixed-wing ambulance operations in Oklahoma, Mississippi, and Arkansas.
 Jamie is a recognized national EMS leader who is uniquely qualified to address all providers’ ambulance fee reimbursement issues — especially those of rural EMS providers.
-She serves as chairperson for the American Ambulance Association’s Government Relations Committee.

 Angela McLain-Johnson